Miller Lite: Advertising

-Miller Lite's long-running "Tastes Great!...Less Filling!" advertising campaign was ranked by Advertising Age magazine as the eighth best advertising campaign in history.
+Miller Lite's long-running "Tastes Great!...Less Filling!" advertising campaign was ranked by Advertising Age (now Ad Age) magazine as the eighth greatest advertising campaign in history.
 The campaign was developed by the McCann-Erickson Worldwide advertising agency.
-In the prime of the campaign, television commercials typically portrayed a Lite Beer drinker noting its great taste followed by another who observed that it was less filling.
+During its peak, television commercials typically portrayed a Lite Beer drinker noting its great taste followed by another who observed that it was less filling.
 This usually led to a parody of Wild West saloon fights in which every patron got involved in the dispute for no real reason, though in this case it was always a shouting match, and blows were never thrown.
 The commercials were closed with a voice-over from actor Eddie Barth, who read the slogan, "Lite Beer from Miller: Everything you've always wanted in a beer.
 And less."

 To attract 'Joe Sixpack' to a light beer, these commercials started to feature both elite ex-athletes such as Ray Nitschke, Ben Davidson, and Bubba Smith but also oddball cultural figures such as Mickey Spillane (accompanied by a blonde, Lee Meredith, who is better known for her role as Ulla, the secretary in The Producers), and comedian Rodney Dangerfield.
 As the series of commercials went on, it began featuring athletes and celebrities of all sorts.
 Some commercials from this era include: